pritom169/linux-commands/README.md

-touch report.txt    # Command to create a report file touch script.sh     # Command for creating a shell script file chmod +x script.sh  # In order to to make a shell script excutable, we need this command rm script.sh        # To delete the shell scipt ls *.sh             # Command to list all the files which has the extesion .sh file report.txt     # To get the type of the file
+touch report.txt    # Command to create a report file touch script.sh     # Command for creating a shell script file chmod +x script.sh  # In order to to make a shell script excutable, we need this command cat report.txt      # To see the content of the file rm script.sh        # To delete the shell scipt ls *.sh             # Command to list all the files which has the extesion .sh file report.txt     # To get the type of the file